rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 # Working with Rancher and Kubernetes

-**Kubernetes** (**K8s**) is an open source container orchestration system for managing the deployment and management of containerized applications.
+**Kubernetes** (**K8s**) is an open-source container orchestration system for managing the deployment and management of containerized applications.

-K8S has made a name for itself on the market, so there is really no need to introduce it anymore.
+K8S has made a name for itself on the market, so there is no need to introduce it anymore.

 Cloud providers have made it easy to deploy managed Kubernetes platforms, but what about setting up and managing an on-premise cluster?

 How easy is it to manage multiple clusters, whether on-premise or multi-cloud?

-The answer to the last two questions are: No. Setting up an on-premise cluster is not easy, and managing a multi-cloud cluster can be a real headache.
+The answer to the last two questions is No. Setting up an on-premise cluster is difficult, and managing a multi-cloud cluster can be a real headache.

 That is where the subject of this guide comes in: **Rancher**!
-Rancher is also an open source system, enabling the installation and orchestration of several multi-cloud or on-premise clusters, and providing interesting features such as an application catalog and a practical web interface for visualizing resources.
+Rancher is also an open-source system, enabling the installation and orchestration of several multi-cloud or on-premise clusters and providing interesting features such as an application catalog and a practical web interface for visualizing resources.

-Rancher will enable you to deploy Kubernetes clusters managed by cloud providers, import existing Kubernetes clusters or deploy K3S (for short, it is a lighter version of K8S) or K8S clusters.
+Rancher will enable you to deploy Kubernetes clusters managed by cloud providers, import existing Kubernetes clusters, or deploy K3S (for short, it is a lighter version of K8S) or K8S clusters.

 This guide will help you discover Rancher, install and start it, and then create an on-premise Kubernetes cluster deployed on Rocky Linux servers.

 ## Rancher deployment

-Installing Rancher is quite trivial, if you have Docker installed on your server.
+Installing Rancher is quite trivial if you have Docker installed on your server.

 You can find the Docker installation [here in gemstones](https://docs.rockylinux.org/gemstones/docker/).